Problems solved using AQ Pro

-(i) Business details including address, phone number, industry etc (where matched)
+- Business details including address, phone number, industry etc (where matched)

-Collectively, the above can help you categorise each opportunity e.g. “Fixed Wireless; outside your DSLAM footprint – totally new".
-This can assist your campaign messaging.
+Collectively, the above can help you categorise each opportunity e.g. “Fixed Wireless; outside your DSLAM footprint – totally new.”

-As we expand our direct fibre-lit footprint, we have no integrated means to identify businesses that are located in newly-lit buildings”
+As we expand our direct fibre-lit footprint, we have no integrated means to identify businesses that are located in newly-lit buildings.

 Similar to the Delta processes we have for the nbn, AQ Pro can also provide your team with details of the businesses that are within your new fibre-lit buildings (as your automation uploads your new fibre lit building locations).